 It’s the end of a remarkable day and journey.
 After several; No Room At The Inn replies, I found a place to sleep for the night.
 It wasn’t an easy task in a tourist rich location such as Santiago, Spain on a Saturday night before a holiday.

 Settled in, clean and rested, I walk the streets of this remarkable city.
 The inhabitants and guests are lively and boisterous.
 I pass a bar open to the street, where 30 young Irish football (soccer) players are celebrating.
 Their songs and laughter ripple through the square like thunder between mountains.

 On Sunday morning I wake to a gentle rain shower.
 My thoughts go immediately to my fellow pilgrims trying to reach Santiago today.
 I am grateful to be cuddled under a down comforter.
-My walking shoes state at me from across the room and I smile at them, shake my head: “not today my friends, not today.”
+My walking shoes seem to stare at me from across the room, I smile at them and shake my head: “not today my friends, not today.”

 A woman I met in St Jean is meeting me for coffee.
 It’s been over a month since we’ve seen one another.
 We discuss our experiences on the Camino and embrace for one final goodbye.